dgibbs64/Master-Server-List/README.md

 # Master Server List

 Since gamespy servers went offline May 2014 there have been many master servers popping up to ensure that multiplayer games still run.
 Some being a complete replacement and others supplementing official master servers.
-I have created a simple repo to just these master servers to allow you to update server and client configs allowing your server to be listed and clients to see the list.
+I have created a simple repo to list these master servers to allow you to update server and client configs allowing your server to be listed and clients to see the list.

-> Note this repo is new and missing content.
-If you have anything to add or change to this repo please create a pull request.
+> If you have anything to add or change to this repo please create a pull request.

 # Unreal
 * master.oldunreal.com:27900